 Red Cross Roadhouse Services (afternoon meal, Saturday - Thursday)

 Red Cross Roadhouse Services delivers a free hot meal and information service from Room I in the Griffin Centre.
 Red Cross operates the information service 6 nights per week providing information on housing and employment and referral to other support services.
-On Friday afternoons, this service is provided by Stasia's Soup Kitchen in Garema Place - not in the Griffin Centre.
+On Friday afternoons, an evening meal service is provided by Stasia's Soup Kitchen in Garema Place - not in the Griffin Centre.

 Visit their website, visit Meeting Room 1, Ground Floor Griffin Centre, 20 Genge Street Canberra City, or call 02 6287 4311 for service times, meal providers and locations, and more info.

-Visit their website, visit the Shopfront at the Griffin Centre, 20 Genge Street Canberra City, or call 02 6248 7988 for more info.
+Visit their website, visit the Community Info Hub at the Griffin Centre, 20 Genge Street Canberra City, or call 02 6248 7988 for more info.

 Safe Shelter Queanbeyan

 Safe Shelter Queanbeyan operates under a slightly different model to Safe Shelter ACT.
 With St Benedict's Community Day Centre coordinating referrals and ongoing support, shelter can be offered to adult guests regardless of sex or gender on opening nights.